Personal Statement Examples

 The judge of the district court ruled in favor of the defendant.
 The judge cited the First Amendment as the constitutional law that protects parody work in the United States (US).
 The Constitution regards parody as a unique form of expression where artists can criticize or provide commentary on the original work.
 Such rights allow people to find fault or comment about the artist or something connected to the original work.
 The White artist did not violate the fair use exception enumerated in section 107 of the Copyright Act.
 It focuses on the purpose and character of the use, the nature of the amount and substantiality of the original work, and the effect on the market value of the targeted piece of art.
 The judge explained that the White artist intended to create humor, which may have increased the value of the original song.

 The judge’s evaluation revealed that the parody was fair use since the White artist intended to make a social commentary.
 The White artist’s intention was not to attract any commercial gain.
 However, the realized economic growth was a reward for creating humor.
-The judge explained that the monetary gain realized was a form of appreciation from the audience who value the social role of parodies.
-As a result, the judge rejected the argument by the complainant that all White artists took advantage of cultural differences to criticize the rap song for their personal economic gains.
+The judge explained that the monetary gain realized was a form of appreciation from the audience who values the social role of parodies.
+As a result, the judge rejected an argument by a complainant that all White artists took advantage of cultural differences to criticize the rap song for their personal economic gains.

-The judge made a correct ruling by applying constitutional law in safeguarding the social role of parody work.
+The judge made a correct ruling by applying constitutional law to safeguard a social role of parody work.
 Artists are central to communicating essential messages about community and social or cultural values.
 The First Amendment and Fair Use Act are necessary legislatures allowing people to express their views regarding a piece of art.
 Positive criticism by other artists is a crucial function that enables people to improve the value of their work.

 A practical case study is a process-oriented paper.
-For example, students explore and describe the nature of a process.
-In this case, it is prudent for learners to explain what happens over time in the aspect under analysis.
+For example, students need to explore and describe a complex nature of a process (Thomas, 2021).
+In writing, it is prudent for learners to explain what happens over time in a chosen aspect under analysis.
 Besides, this description allows readers to understand how some characteristics came into existence.
-Therefore, when writing case studies, authors should provide a clear description of people, events, or institutions that transpired in the aspect under analysis.
+Therefore, when writing case studies, authors should provide a clear description of people, events, or institutions that transpired in specific aspect under analysis.

 🔸 Collective Case Study

-Writing a collective case study allows people to analyze a group to understand the manifestation of a specific behavior or health condition.
-Scholars may study people in a particular setting or explore the entire community to gain insights into an existing challenge, research question, or topic of interest.
-A good example of writing a collective case study is when a psychologist explores how access to resources in a community affects the overall psychological well-being of its members.
-Psychologists strive to establish an existing or implied relationship between two variables.
+Writing a collective case study allows people to analyze a group to understand a manifestation of a specific behavior or health condition.
+For example, scholars may study people in a particular setting or explore an entire community to gain insights into an existing challenge, research question, or topic of interest (Andrews, 2021).
+In principle, a good example of writing a collective case study is when a psychologist explores how access to resources in a community affects an overall psychological well-being of its members.
+Moreover, psychologists strive to establish an existing or implied relationship between two variables.
+As a result, to write a psychology case study, people thoroughly investigate a subject’s background and symptoms, apply relevant psychological theories, analyze this instance with supporting evidence, and conclude with insights or treatment recommendations.

-Collective investigations may use qualitative research methods to evaluate several research works and determine a pattern of findings that explains the relationship between resources and psychological well-being in the targeted community.
-Alternatively, writing a collective case study may involve a quantitative research approach where individuals gather primary evidence from the targeted group to determine how access to scarce resources influences their overall mental well-being.
-Maslow hierarchy of needs theory is an excellent example of a model that resulted from a collective report.
-Maslow studied a large group of people to make justifiable conclusions about how the hierarchy of needs affects their satisfaction levels.
+Collective investigations may use qualitative research methods to evaluate several research works and determine a pattern of findings that explains a particular relationship between resources and psychological well-being in the targeted community.
+Alternatively, writing a collective case study may involve a quantitative research approach where individuals gather primary evidence from the targeted group to determine how access to scarce resources influences their overall mental well-being (Andrews, 2021).
+As such, Maslow’s hierarchy of needs theory is an excellent example of a model that results from writing a collective report.
+In turn, Maslow studied a large group of people to make justifiable conclusions about how this hierarchy of needs affects their satisfaction levels.

 🔸 Descriptive Case Study

 Writing a descriptive case study relates to a real-world situation that affects people or groups and how they find justifiable solutions.
-Basically, scholars create a concise and thorough account of the facts regarding the case.
-They make expert commentary to assist the targeted audience in understanding the causes of the underlying research problem, some factors that influence possible solutions, and the expected outcomes.
-Other significant findings from writing a descriptive case study include lessons learned and their connection to existing theories, concepts, policies, and applicable tools.
-Descriptive case studies are helpful teaching tools that lead to better insights into existing issues.
-Results from a descriptive research work offer essential lessons relevant to the described or related problems.
+Basically, scholars create a concise and thorough account of some facts regarding a chose situation.
+For example, they make expert commentary to assist a targeted audience in understanding possible causes of an underlying research problem, some factors that influence possible solutions, and expected outcomes (Baron & McNeal, 2020).
+Besides, other significant findings from writing a descriptive report include lessons learned and their connection to existing theories, concepts, policies, and applicable tools.
+In writing, descriptive case studies are helpful teaching tools that lead to better insights into existing issues.
+Therefore, results from a descriptive research work offer essential lessons relevant to described or related problems.

-Researchers use descriptive case studies to analyze and evaluate the identified solution critically.
-This approach helps to determine whether the solution and its implementation achieved the intended goals.
-Results can explain why specific solutions may fail to achieve intended outcomes.
-One can describe the possibility of adopting alternative solutions when the initial ones fail.
-Kolb’s experiential learning theory is an excellent example of a concept that resulted from writing a descriptive case study.
-This theory has a four-stage learning cycle where learners encounter varying degrees of experience.
-For example, students undergo the experiencing, reflecting, thinking, and acting stages to demonstrate effective learning.
-These conclusions resulted from an extensive case study of how people acquire and apply knowledge in their real lives.
+Researchers use descriptive case studies to analyze and evaluate an identified solution critically.
+In essence, this approach helps to determine whether a given solution and its implementation achieved intended goals.
+Besides, results can explain why specific solutions may fail to achieve intended outcomes.
+For example, one can describe a possibility of adopting alternative solutions when initial ones fail (Baron & McNeal, 2020).
+As such, Kolb’s experiential learning theory is an excellent example of a concept that resulted from writing a descriptive document.
+Moreover, this theory has a four-stage learning cycle where learners encounter varying degrees of experience.
+In writing, students undergo experiencing, reflecting, thinking, and acting stages to demonstrate effective learning.
+Finally, these conclusions resulted from an extensive case study of how people acquire and apply knowledge in their real lives.

 🔸 Instrumental Case Study